It is time to sell your mobile home in the greater Sarasota Florida area.

-Buyer has $40,000 to buyer their new mobile home in Sarasota Florida.
+The buyer has $40,000 to buy their new mobile home in Sarasota Florida.

-Mobile home is worth $40,000 but Seller is caught up in real estate craze and charges $80,000 for their mobile home.
+The mobile home is worth $40,000 but the Seller is caught up in the real estate craze and charges $80,000 for their mobile home.

-Buyer can’t obtain financing because the home is too old for lender requirements and doesn’t have an additional $40,000 in cash to purchase home.
+The buyer can’t obtain financing because the home is too old for lender requirements and doesn’t have an additional $40,000 in cash to purchase a home.

-Buyer purchases inflated priced single family home, uses $40,000 as down payment for home, gets traditional financing at record low interest rates and their entire mortgage is less than the lot rent of the mobile home park.
+Buyer purchases inflated-priced single-family home, use $40,000 as a down payment for a home, gets traditional financing at record-low interest rates and their entire mortgage is less than the lot rent of the mobile home park.

-Seller is stuck paying lot rent with a home that may not be able to financed.
+The seller is stuck paying lot rent with a home that may not be able to finance.